H4R5H1T-007/Fampay-Assignment/README.md

 >    (Don't generate Oauth2 id.
 Just generate the API Key for more info click [here.](https://developers.google.com/youtube/v3/getting-started))</br>
 > 2. SECRET_KEY for Django settings.py.</br>
 > 3. SQL_PASS Postgresql Password.</br> ie.</br>

+> Note :- I have commented out some parts of `DATABASE` in settings.py for deployment purposes so to run it locally setup it accordingly

 - Setup virtual enviroment
 ```